hunterdyar/photography-notes/Purchasing/Why Are Tripods So Expensive.md

 ## Just The Legs?
 Tripod Heads and Legs are sold separately.
 This makes sense, because you want the right head for you, and you want the right legs for you.

+## Video?
+Photo and Video tripods are separate things.
+Video tripods are sturdier, heavier, and can do things like pan/tilt smoothly and have more ways to level the equipment.
+Photo tripods are lighter, more portable, can be set up and torn down more quickly.

+If you want a video tripod, get a video tripod.
+If you want a photo tripod, then get that.
+A "hybrid" photo/video tripod is probably just a small video tripod.

 ## Things To Consider About Tripods

 - **Head Type**.
 I prefer ball-heads because my biggest concern is usually quickly leveling a camera, and I don't do video.
 Ball-heads are good balance of weight and price, but can be annoying to fine-tine adjustments